annascao/FPGA-mini-games/README.md

 # FPGA Mini Games
-*disclaimer: this project is still a work in progress*
+*this project is still a work in progress! :D*

 **Game 1: Reaction Time Test**